kislerdm/dwh_coding_exercise/README.md

 Dear candidate

 As part of the recruitment process, we would like to ask you to accomplish the following assessment task which should take not more than a couple of evenings of your time.
-Remember to do your best and aim for an end-to-end MVP solution, but keep in mind that the purpose of the task is to check the way of how you think and approach the problem.
+Please do your best and aim for an end-to-end MVP solution.

-As <em>result</em> of the exercise, it is expected to receive a link to the <em>github/gitlab/bitbucket repo</em> with working executable scripts, queries (or a docker container) and instruction on how to run the code, and with the detailed report (as <em>markdown README.md</em> file) containing justification of your tech choices.
+As <em>result</em> of the exercise, it is expected to receive a link to the <em>github/gitlab/bitbucket repo</em> with working executable code base and instruction on how to run it, and with the detailed report (as <em>markdown README.md</em> file) containing justification of your tech choices.

 ## Description

-1. Based on provided data sample <strong><em>raw_data_example.json.zip</em></strong>, build a batch processing service to load and transform data of flats in Berlin available for rent at <a href="https://www.immobilienscout24.de/Suche/S-T/Wohnung-Miete/Berlin/Berlin" target="_blank">immobilienscout24.de</a>. <em>Assume batches to appear at the pipeline input on hourly basis</em>.
+We would like to propose you to familiarise yourself with the housing market in Berlin, hence to suggest you to make data integration for the flats available for rent in Berlin.
+In order to complete that exercise, we would like to formulate the following task for you:

+1. Build a stateless service to load data batches into hot storage (database). <em>The service should consume data batches appearing at the pipeline input on hourly basis</em>.
+An example of expected incoming data batch is present in the repo as <strong>raw_data_example.json.zip</strong>. <p>Please preserve all raw data imported into pipeline, but make <u>only required dimensions</u> accessible to an end user.

     Required data dimensions: